Diego Silva (soccer, born 1997)

 Diego Silva (born March 13, 1997) is a footballer who most recently played as a midfielder for Stumptown Athletic in the NISA.
 Born in Argentina, Silva represents the United States internationally.

 Career

 Youth

 Silva played in his native Argentina with Defensores Del Dorado and later spent two years with Racing Club, before moving to the United States.
 In the United States, Silva joined the Real Salt Lake academy for three years.

-College & Amateur
+College and amateur

 Silva went to play two years of college soccer at the University of Maryland in 2015 and 2016.

 In 2018, Silva spent the season with USL PDL side FC Tucson, making two appearances and tallying two assists.

 Silva remained in the USL PDL, now rebranded as USL League Two, in 2019.
 Initially signing for Ogden City SC, but later moving to Park City Red Wolves, where he made three appearances for the club.

 Professional

 In July 2019, Silva signed for NISA side Stumptown Athletic ahead of the league's inaugural season.